Skip to main content

 The following pages will assist with this process:

-Please click here for the list of websites for U.S. Embassies and Consulates.
 Although visa applicants may apply at any U.S. consular office, it may be more difficulty to qualify for the visa outside the country of permanent residence.

 Also visit tips to remember when applying for a nonimmigrant visa.